 The beach itself has reddish sand and blue transparent waters.
 Since there is no shade anywhere, and the only shop in the area is not always open, visitors better bring their own umbrella and towel, along with food and water.

 Haulover is in the middle of it all, in northern Miami.
 And it is easy to access by car or public transportation.
 Which explains its popularity: it has more than 1,4 million buff visitors every year.
 It can get a bit crowded.

 A word to the wise, though.
-Since this public beach is in the middle of the city, there are high-rise buildings nearby, so those who prefer a more private nudist experience may want to check the other beaches on this list.
+Since this beach is in the middle of the city, there are high-rise buildings nearby.
+So those who prefer a more private nudist experience may want to check the other beaches on this list.

 1. Montalivet, Aquitaine

-The beach is next to a small town that has plenty of restaurants with delicious French food, and where there is free parking.
+Next to the beach, there is a small town that has plenty of restaurants with delicious French food.
+The town also has free parking.

-Although technically only a portion of the beach is fully nudist, in reality naturists wander all along Montalivet Beach.
+Technically, only a part of the beach is fully nudist; in reality, naturists wander all along Montalivet Beach.
 After all, the European naturist movement was born here some 60 years ago.

-People even practice surf in the buff.
+People even practice surfing in the buff.
 Do not know how to surf?
 Not a problem, there are several surfing schools in the area.
-And those that wish to stay for a couple of days, can pick among campsites, rental houses, and resorts.
-Some of them are for naturists, aka, for nudists.
+And those that wish to stay for a couple of days can pick among campsites, rental houses, and resorts.
+Some of them are for naturists, aka, nudists.

 The vibe of this beach is relaxed, safe, and family-friendly.
-And the sunsets are superb, making Montalivet the best nude beach in the world.
+And the sunsets are superb, which makes Montalivet the best nude beach in the world.